FisaGamer/docs/docs/troubleshooting.md

 ## Common Problems

-### The home page works but the other pages produce a 404 error
+### The home page works, but the other pages produce a 404 error

 The url rewriting is not activated, you just have to activate it (see next question).